jvrunion/mercury/README.md

 ##Boundary

 A boundary refers to a block that is at the highest level in the DOM tree.
-All of its children will be able to reset their block dimension in ratio to this parent block's declartaion.
-This is usefull when defining small area's with meaningfull and targeted content.

-Declares an area that exists as contstant to another area.
+All of its children will be able to reset their block dimension in ratio to this parent block's declaration.
+This is useful when defining small area's with meaningful and targeted content.
+Declares an area that exists as constant to another area.

 	<section class="boundary-three line-two">
 		You're new boundary area.